-Mismatched libidos are a big concern in the postnatal period, for both women and men.
+For both women and men, mismatched libidos are a big concern in the postnatal period.

-How you handle the issue of sex after childbirth can either do irreparable damage to your relationship, or it can make it stronger than ever been before.
-The choice is up to you.
+How you handle the issue of sex after having a baby can either do irreparable damage to your relationship (and sexual relationship) or it can make it stronger than ever before.
+The choice is yours.

-All it takes is your willingness to understand what’s really going on for your partner, then demonstrating that understanding by converting it into words and actions.
-Knowing is knowing; doing is understanding.
+All it takes is your willingness to understand what’s really going on for your partner, and then to demonstrate that understanding by converting it into words and actions.
+Knowing is knowing; understanding involves doing.

 Why doesn’t she want to have sex with me?

-Firstly: know it’s highly likely not about you, dad…
+The first thing to know is it’s highly likely it’s not about you, dad….

-It’s no secret… after having a baby, the frequency at which couples have sex usually takes a dive.
+It’s no secret: after having a baby, the frequency at which couples have sex usually takes a dive.
 The reasons for this are many and varied.
-Every woman – as well as her birth and parenting experience – is unique.
-As are the reasons for her non-existent libido after she’s had a baby.
+Every woman and every birth and parenting experience is unique.
+And the reasons for your partner’s non-existent libido after she’s had a baby are also uniquely hers.

-Several of the reasons below may apply to your partner.
-But rest assured, it’s highly likely nothing at all to do with her losing love or attraction towards you.
+Several of the reasons below might apply to your partner.
+But rest assured, it’s highly likely it has nothing at all to do with the love or attraction she feels for you.

 Dad, I really feel for you!
 Your partner probably does too.

 The first 12 months with a baby can be especially hard.
-Even after then, there are still challenges.
+Even after that, there will still be challenges.

-You’re going to get frustrated really quickly if you’re looking for a quick fix, or if you think just one attempt at these remedies will be sufficient.
+You’ll get frustrated really quickly if you’re looking for a quick fix or if you think just one attempt at these remedies will be sufficient.